kai-neuhaus/OCT_file_tools/README.md

 **The examples are not endorsed by Thorlabs.
 Please use the provide examples at your own risk.**

+Feel free to leave an issue to comment or if you have questions.

 For some online demo click the file OCT_reader_colab.ipynb.

 For some local experiments download the file OCT_reader_demo.py.